 Tip: Although it may seem like a big expense at first glance, all inclusive backpacker tours are honestly the cheapest way (plus best value for money AND the safest way) to experience the Red Centre of Australia due to how extremely remote it is and the scarcity of supplies, which make everything very expensive to buy – that’s if you even find a small town in the area.

 My German friend Miriam and I did this trip together and in this post I will share what we got up to in our first tour exploring the Red Centre of Australia.
-I’ll also share my tips, and what you can expect if you end up choosing this tour.
+I’ll also share my tips, and what you can expect if you end up doing a Red Centre tour.

 Day 1: Alice Springs To Uluru

 The Way Outback 4WD Bus starts picking everyone up from their accommodation in Alice Springs very early in the morning, and then it’s a long drive (around 6 hours) to Ayers Rock airport to pick up the rest of the group.
 So if you’re already in Alice Springs then start here (obviously), and if you’re flying in to Alice Springs remember to arrive at least one day before and book a night’s accommodation to be able to join this tour.
-However, many flights from around Australia to the Red Centre are generally cheaper when flying into Ayers Rock airport, which is what we did (via Sydney).
-Each day a Jetstar flight from Sydney lands at Ayers Rock Airport at 12.30pm, which gives the tour bus just enough time to get there.
+However, many flights from around Australia to The Red Centre are generally cheaper when flying into Ayers Rock airport, which is what we did (via Sydney).
+Each day a Jetstar flight from Sydney lands at Ayers Rock airport at 12.30pm, which gives the tour bus just enough time to get there.
 If this is the best option for you, then don’t worry about missing out on anything as the actual tour starts from the moment the rest of the group gets picked up.
+Book your Red Centre Tour departing from Alice Springs here, or if you’re departing from Ayers Rock/Uluru see your options here.

 When we got picked up we were delighted to find out that we had been upgraded from the ‘Cockatoo’ tour (the cheapest one) to the ‘Goanna’ tour which included the $50AUD sleeping bag hire (lucky because we didn’t pack sleeping bags) and the national park fees ($25AUD), plus a couple of extra benefits like better food, dinner being made for us rather than cooking ourselves, and wine was also included for a candle lit dinner on the first night.
 This only happened because there were not enough people booked on the ‘better’ tour on that particular date, so don’t bank on this happening to you – but you never know 😉